ros2/ros2_documentation/source/Tutorials/dummy-robot-demo.rst

 Launching the demo
 ------------------

-We assume your ROS2 installation dir as ``~/ros2_ws``.
+We assume your ROS 2 installation dir as ``~/ros2_ws``.
 Please change the directories according to your platform.

 To start the demo, we execute the demo bringup launch file, which we are going to explain in more details in the next section.